EvroDeveloper/CustomCampaignTools.SDK/README.md

 ### Variable Manager
 Usage Info: CustomCampaignTools's saving system has a section for saving specific float values that can be set by the modder.
 Interfacing everything through ultevents, you can call SetValue, IncrementValue, GetValue (to get a return value to use as a parameter), and InvokeIf, which provides functionality for invoking a given UltEventHolder if the value matches the comparison type to the compared value.
 It is a bit complex, and definately not NEEDED for every campaign, but I wanted an easy way to save and read your own data.

+### Campaign Achievement Manager
+Usage Info: Used to unlock achievements by key.
+When an achievement is unlocked, it will send a BoneMenu notification.
+Call UnlockAchievement and put in the unique key of the achievement to unlock.

+### Achievement Display
+Usage Info: Used to display all achievements from the current campaign in your level.
+Call SetupReferences on Start to specify navigation buttons and TextMeshPro components.
+Then call Activate when the player enters a bounding area near the display.

+### Achievement Reference Holder
+Usage Info: Used with AchievementDisplay in order to specify which objects to show achievement name, description, and icon on.
+Call SetupReferences on Awake